-Two Weeks Before Your Vacation
+What to Do Two Weeks Before Your Vacation

 - Confirm all travel arrangements.
 Look out for any schedule changes on flights or other transportation and make sure it still works with your intended itinerary (call the airlines to check on your other options if the changes are significant and no longer work for you!).
 While you’re at it, check with the hotels to make sure your reservation wasn’t accidentally lost and double check you booked everything for the correct day(s).

 - Make arrangements with someone to watch your home while you’re gone.
 Having a neighbor or friend keep an eye on your home is just a smart idea, so make sure to leave your contact information with them in case they need to get ahold of you.
 If you’re traveling without your furry friend, make arrangements for pet care while you’re at it.

 What to Do One Week Before Your Vacation

 - Have print-outs of all confirmations packed to bring along with you.
 By this point, you’ve probably sorted out any issues with your confirmations, and are ready to get organized.
 I prefer paper copies to everything, since they’re easier to share with front desk associates if necessary, but if you prefer electronic versions, keep everything sorted in a way that makes sense to you, in email folders, saved copies, or other options.